Muzzle Training

 Conditioning the Muzzle

-1. Have the dog put their nose in the muzzle and do a few reps of this to warm up.
+Warm-Up: Have your dog put their nose in the muzzle a few times to get them comfortable.

-2. Pretend to attach the back strap and mark and reward as long as the dog is remaining in the muzzle and calm.
-Repeat a few times until you know they are comfortable with you touching them on the back of their neck.
+Pretend Attachment: Pretend to attach the back strap, marking and rewarding if they stay calm.
+Repeat until they’re comfortable with you touching the back of their neck.

 We want this muzzle to predict rewards but nothing else like going for a walk or going to the vet.
 It’s just an item they sometimes wear (and are more than happy to) and sometimes they go outside and sometimes they don’t when it’s on.